 Pros: adjustable handlebar, compact fold, lightweight (only 23.5 lbs), ecof-friendly materials, travel system option, bassinet option, included pump, all-wheel suspension, large canopy, deep recline, great storage, three-wheel modes, auto lock, standing fold.

 Here is my full review of Bumbleride Speed »

 The Thule Urban Glide is another very popular model that has received many awards.
 This is a serious competition for the beloved BOB because while it has a lot of the same features it weighs only 23 lbs (which is like 5-7 lbs less than BOBs) and costs less.

-Adjustable handle bar is great for taller and shorter parents.
+An adjustable handlebar is great for taller and shorter parents.
 The one-hand fold is very easy.
-I was a little disappointed to see a manual lock instead of the auto lock.
-This kinds of defeats the point of one-hand fold if you still need the second hand to lock it.
+I was a little disappointed to see a manual lock instead of an auto lock.
+This defeats the point of one-hand fold if you still need the second hand to lock it.

-It rolls on large air-filled tires with front swivel wheel that can be locked straight.
-It also has a rear-wheel suspension (not all-wheel like on BOB) and adjustable front wheel tracking.
+It rolls on large air-filled tires with a front swivel wheel that can be locked straight.
+It also has a rear-wheel suspension (not all-wheel like on BOB) and adjustable front-wheel tracking.
 Great maneuverability!
 It retails for only $399 and comes in three colors.

 Cons: no auto lock, bulky fold.

 Here is my full review of Thule Urban Glide »